halilozercan/BetterVideoPlayer/README.md

 #### Volume and Position Control

-_TODO: Explanation of volume and position control._
+_TODO: Gif for volume and position control._

+Volume and track position control with swipe gestures are usually supported by mostly used media players like VLC or MX Player.
+This feature lets your users to be familiar with your video player.
+For now, this option cannot be disabled but this will be possible in the future.

+#### Final note
 While I try to complete this README, you can check out Sample project of this repo.
 It will be updated often and written code sometimes help a lot more than a poorly written documentation.